 3. Potaroma Dog Puzzle Feeder Toy Electronic Dispenser

-- Adjustable treat dispensing: Fits various kibble sizes and lets you control portioning for any breed.
+- Adjustable treat dispensing: Accommodates different kibble sizes and lets you control portion amounts, supporting both small and large pets.

 - USB rechargeable